roncli/LibWowAPI/README.markdown

   * Added list of items to an item set in the items.
   * Added spell lookup.
 (Spell.SpellLookup)
  * Removed:
+  * Removed PublicKey and PrivateKey from the WowAPIData class.
   * Removed Reforged property from an item's bonus stats.
   * Removed namespace PvP and all classes within, since Blizzard has removed those APIs.
  * Fixes: